I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Where Did Media Begin?

-Forty thousand years ago, some human ancestors painted on the walls of a cave on the Indonesian island of Sulawesi (below).
+Forty thousand years ago, some human ancestors painted on the walls of a cave on the Indonesian island of Sulawesi (see above).
 They left stencils of their hands and other markings.

 Cave paintings in France and Spain have been dated to a couple of thousand years later.
 Experts don’t know exactly what purpose the artwork had, but some suggest they might be the first examples of communicating through a medium.
 The “audience” for such paintings was very small.

 The so-called “mass media” had to wait for the creation of new technologies before coming to life.
 The first of these was paper, invented in China in about 100 BCE.
 However, another 1,500 years had to pass before Johannes Gutenberg built the first printing press.
 This meant that books could be mass-produced whereas before each one had to be handwritten.